 What Is a Guilt Trip?

 If you need to lay guilt on your spouse, child, friend or sibling for any reason, think again.
 Do you really need to abuse and manipulate to get your way?
-Do you need to drive your spouse into guilt in order for them to love you more?
-Force your son/daughter to stress or consider suicide, so they can succeed in their school exams?
-Or do you egotistically want them to follow in your career footsteps, because God forbid you wasted your life on the creation of this child so they can be different to you.
+Do you need to make your spouse feel guilty in order for them to love you more?
+Do you need to force your son/daughter to feel extremely stressed about succeeding in their school exams?
+Or do you egotistically want them to follow in your career footsteps, because God forbid you wasted your life on the creation of this child so they can be different to you?
 And should your best friend feel like a traitor for spending more time with their new love interest than you?

-I myself have never been a fan of guilt trippers, will run a mile when I smell one, as they usually come across as needy, especially in relationships.
+I myself have never been a fan of guilt trippers and will run a mile when I smell one.
+They usually come across as needy, especially in relationships.
 Some of these people have been playing the guilt card all their lives .
-But beware, the person on the receiving end, could eventually turn their guilt into resentment.
+But beware, the person on the receiving end could eventually turn their guilt into resentment.

-- Guilt trippers will make you feel responsible for what they do, feel and have suffered.
+- They make you feel responsible for their pain.
+Guilt trippers will make you feel responsible for what they do, feel and have suffered.
 They dramatize situations and at time have a nagging nature.

-- The silent treatment or cold shoulder are another form of a silent guilt trip.
+- They give you the silent treatment.
+The silent treatment or cold shoulder are another form of a silent guilt trip.
 Often the offending party expecting you to become paranoid to what you’ve done or manipulate you into feelings of shame and guilt.

-- Some have had parents who have played the guilt game on them their whole lives.
+- They have parents who are guilt trippers.
+Some have had parents who have played the guilt game on them their whole lives.
 For not having been a good son/daughter, or good enough at school and comparing them to their friend’s children.
-And when they reach adult hood their parents may say things like ‘Why don’t you ever help me?
+And when they reach adulthood, their parents may say things like ‘Why don’t you ever help me?
 Or ‘You’ll be sorry when I’m gone,’ ‘Why don’t you visit,’ and the most famous of all lines, ‘After all my sacrifices.’

-- Some guilt trippers may be insecure and needy.
+- They are insecure.
+Some guilt trippers may be insecure and needy.
 They need to feel wanted, loved and appreciated, hence use this form of abuse to gain a sense of worth.

-- Some play martyr, always reminding you about everything they have done for you.
+- They act like martyrs.
+Some play martyr, always reminding you about everything they have done for you.
 They definitely know how to make you feel bad to get what they want.